-- If you are configuring core OpenShift Container Platform monitoring components - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects - You have access to the cluster as a user with the cluster-admin cluster role, or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workload-monitoring project. - You have created the user-workload-monitoring-config ConfigMap object. - You have installed the OpenShift CLI (oc).
+- If you are configuring core OpenShift Container Platform monitoring components - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects - You have access to the cluster as a user with the cluster-admin cluster role, or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadmonitoring project. - A cluster administrator has enabled monitoring for user-defined projects.

-- 1. Edit the ConfigMap object: - To assign tolerations to a component that monitors core OpenShift Container Platform projects:
+- 1. Edit the ConfigMap object: - To assign tolerations to a component that monitors core OpenShift Container Platform projects: - a.

-a.
 Edit the cluster-monitoring-config ConfigMap object in the openshift-monitoring project: